last-byte/RIPPL/README.md

   -L -> Leak a PROCESS_ALL_ACCESS handle to the given process (not yet implemented)

 Arguments:
-  PROC_NAME -> The name of a Process to dump
-  PID       -> The ID of a Process to dump
-  DUMP_FILE -> The path of the output dump file - valid ONLY with the -D option
+  PROC_NAME -> The name of the process to interact with PID       -> The ID of the process to interact with DUMP_FILE -> The path of the output dump file - valid ONLY with the -D option

 Options: